Drakopit/TechDemo/README.md

 3. **Open `main.html` in your preferred web browser:**

    Simply open the `main.html` file in your browser to run the demo.

+   Obs: You'll need run it in a server.
+Cause CORS policy.

 ## Usage